johan162/commute/README.md

 - **Full Statistics:** Get detailed insights into your commute times, including average, best, and worst travel times.
 - **History View:** Browse a complete history of your commutes to identify trends and patterns.
-- **Automated Stopping:** The app can automatically stop tracking when you arrive at your work destination, so you don't have to remember to do it manually.
+- **Geo-Fencing:** The app can automatically stop tracking when you arrive at your work destination, so you don't have to remember to do it manually.
+- **PDF Report**: Professional loooking PDF summary report.
+- **Data export**: Export data for offline processing in CSV format.
 - **Progressive Web App:** Installable on any phone or tablet, providing a native app-like experience.
 - **Data Privacy:** Data is only stored locally.
 No telemetry!

 ## User Quick Start